-- (a) tout or solicit on a road or other public place any person to hire or be carried in any private hire vehicle; - (b) cause or procure any other person to tout or solicit on any road or other PUBLIC place any person to hire or be carried for hire in any private hire vehicle; or - (c) offer the vehicle for immediate hire whilst the driver is on a road or PUBLIC PLACE or PRIVATE PROPERTY. - 24.
+- (a) tout or solicit on a road or other public place any person to hire or be carried in any private hire vehicle; - (b) cause or procure any other person to tout or solicit on any road or other PUBLIC place any person to hire or be carried for hire in any private hire vehicle; or - (c) offer the vehicle for immediate hire whilst the driver is on a road or PUBLIC PLACE or PRIVATE PROPERTY. - 26.
 Before commencement of a journey the driver shall confirm the passenger's name and destination.
-The driver shall confirm the fare before the commencement of the journey - 25.
+The driver shall confirm the fare before the commencement of the journey unless a sealed meter is used in accordance with the County Council's regulations if byelaws are adopted. - 27.
 Before commencement of duty, a private hire driver shall ensure: - (a) that the vehicle is licensed in accordance with the County Council's regulations; - (b) the vehicle is correctly insured as required by the relevant Road Traffic Regulation Act or any other enactment; and - (c) that he inspects the vehicle to ensure that it is in a fit and proper condition to be used as a private hire vehicle. - (d) the vehicle is displaying the required notice in the windscreen identifying the vehicle licence number - (e) the vehicle is displaying the correct Part 1 and Part 2 notice, in a conspicuous unobscured place which can be easily read by a passenger travelling in the rear and front of the vehicle.
-The part 1 notice must contain the following information; - name of the proprietor, - the telephone number where a customer can make a complaint or report a concern, e.g. Should you wish to comment positively or negatively on any aspect of your journey today, please call (insert telephone number) - the vehicle registration number, and - the vehicle licence plate number.
-The Part 2 notice must display the driver's photo and licence number - 26.
+The part 1 notice must contain the following information:

+- name of the proprietor, - the telephone number where a customer can make a complaint or report a concern, e.g. Should you wish to comment positively or negatively on any aspect of your journey today, please call (insert telephone number) - the vehicle registration number, and - the vehicle licence plate number.
+The Part 2 notice must display the driver's photo and licence number - 28.
 When a driver is not using a licensed vehicle for private hire purposes, the driver shall ensure that the licence plate is obscured from public view.
 Drivers are reminded that it is an offence to drive a licensed Private Hire vehicle whilst not being in possession of a current private hire driver's licence.

-27. Documentation
+29. Documentation